 This will have a disruptive impact on numerous industries, particularly finance.
 In fact, finance is estimated to be the first sector to benefit from quantum computing in the short and long terms.

-Overall, adopting quantum-based solutions is not a short-term process.
-It’s not like upgrading your software systems where you click a button and be done with everything.
-It’s a long-term journey, and it depends not only on the banking sector’s capability to define problems and adjust the infrastructure but also on its ability to include staff and customers in this process as well.
+Addressing these challenges and adopting quantum-based solutions is not a short-term process.
+It’s a long-term journey, and it depends on the financial sector’s capability to define problems, adjust the infrastructure, and involve skilled personnel in the process.

 Frequently Asked Questions

 A quantum algorithm is a step-by-step instruction, where each step can be performed on a quantum computer.
 The term ‘quantum’ is used for those algorithms that utilize some basic features of quantum computations, such as quantum entanglement or quantum superposition.

 These algorithms can be applied in various fields, including search and optimization, cryptography, solving large systems linear equations, and simulation of quantum systems.
 The five most popular quantum algorithms are —